S2E/s2e-old/docs/BuildingS2E.rst

    $ make JOBS=4 # Replace 4 with your number of cores
    > Go make some coffee, this will take a lot of time

 By default, the ``make`` command compiles S2E in release mode.
-The resulting binary is placed in ``$S2EDIR/build/qemu-release/i386-s2e-softmmu/qemu``.
+The resulting binary for X86-targets is placed in ``$S2EDIR/build/qemu-release/i386-s2e-softmmu/qemu``.
+The binary for ARM-targets is placed in ``$S2EDIR/build/qemu-release/arm-s2e-softmmu/qemu-system-arm``.
+More information on S2E for ARM can be found in `Use S2E for ARM <s2earm.html>`_.
 To compile in Debug mode, use ``make all-debug JOBS=4``.

 You can also build each component of S2E manually, as described in `Building the S2E Framework Manually <BuildingS2EManually.html>`_.

 Updating S2E
 ============